Axia-Tech/AXIA-wiki/docs/maintain/maintain-sync.md

 An **archive node** keeps all the past blocks.
 An archive node makes it convenient to query the past state of the chain at any point in time.
 Finding out what an account's balance at a certain block was, or which extrinsics resulted in a certain state change are fast operations when using an archive node.
-However, an archive node takes up a lot of disk space - around AXIALunar's 1.6 millionth block this was around 15 to 20GB.
+However, an archive node takes up a lot of disk space around 15 to 20GB.

 Archive nodes are used by utilities that need past information - like block explorers, council scanners, discussion platforms like [AXIAssembly](https://axiassembly.io), and others.
 They need